Agoric/documentation/main/ertp/ERTP-Introduction.md

 ERTP (*Electronic Rights Transfer Protocol*) is Agoric's token standard for transferring tokens and other digital assets in JavaScript.
-Using the ETRP API, you can easily create digital assets, all of which are transferred exactly the same way and with exactly the same security properties.
+Using ERTP, you can easily create digital assets, all of which are transferred exactly the same way and with exactly the same security properties.